rzhao010/teamx/README.md

 We will not be spending much time and effort on coding or understanding the details of the front-end.
 It's built on the bootstrap framework and does little more than prompt for a link, which it passes (via the javascript contained in `/public/src/client-js.js` ) to the back-end node.js application.

 1. Copy all files from the `/public ` directory of this repo into your `/public` directory
-2. Re-start your node.js application locally and check to see if the new front-end is being served locally at at http://localhost:6015
+2. Re-start your node.js application locally and check to see if the new front-end is being served locally at (e.g. at http://localhost:6015)
 3. Commit the changes and deploy the app to Bluemix via the toolchain

-​	==> We now have a functioning front-end for our application
+   ​==> We now have a functioning front-end for our application

 #### Add a route to the back-end, ready to accept the link from the front-end